ENG 203 World Literature

+Alvarez, David.
 "Unstable Vessels: Small Boats As Emblems of Deaths Foretold and As Harbingers of Better Futures in Figurations Of Irregular Migration Across The Strait of Gibraltar."
-Chapter in Lynda Mannik, ed.
-Migration by Boat: Discourses of Trauma, Exclusion, and Survival.
-New York: Berghahn Books, forthcoming 2016.
+Migration by Boat: Discourses of Trauma, Exclusion, and Survival, edited by Lynda Mannik, Berghahn Books, 2016.

 David Alvarez and Salah D. Hassan, Eds.
 Biography: An Interdisciplinary Quarterly.
 Special issue on “Baleful Postcoloniality” 36.1 (2013) Invited.